Gilbert Arenas: 2007–08 season

-During the offseason, Arenas told The Washington Post that he would "opt out" of his contract after the 2007–08 season, making him a free agent.
-He stated, "...if something happens where they don't want me or they're going in a different direction, I can look elsewhere.
+During the off-season, Arenas told The Washington Post that he would opt out of his contract after the 2007–08 season, making him a free agent.
+He stated, "if something happens where they don't want me or they're going in a different direction, I can look elsewhere.
 But my intentions are not to leave."

 Arenas only played eight games during the 2007–08 season, due to a knee injury, before he started practicing again in March, and returned to action on April 2, 2008, against the Milwaukee Bucks, scoring 17 points in a 110–109 home loss.

 Ten days prior, Arenas stormed out of the locker room before a game against the Detroit Pistons.
 He had wanted to play, but his doctor did not give him clearance.
 Arenas made a surprise return on April 9, when he came out of the locker room with 5:30 left in the first quarter.
-He finished the game scoring 13 points and dishing out 3 assists in helping the Wizards beat the Boston Celtics 109–95.
+He finished the game scoring 13 points and dishing out 3 assists in helping the Wizards beat the Boston Celtics, 109–95.
 He came off the bench for the rest of the regular season as not to disrupt the chemistry the Wizards had built without him.
 Arenas got his wish when they matched up against the Cavaliers for the third straight year; however, it was apparent he was not 100% healthy.
 In games 1–3, he played limited minutes, citing soreness in his surgically repaired knee.
 A few minutes before game 4 of their first-round playoff appearance against the Cavaliers, Arenas announced he would sit out the rest of the playoffs.